Another storm is brewing in the Caribbean. Here are what areas should be on alert

 This scenario would slam parts of Honduras, Nicaragua and surrounding areas with torrential, flooding rainfall and damaging winds for days before the system moves away early next week.
 Mexico’s Yucatán Peninsula or Cuba could be next in line for similar impacts, depending on how strong the system becomes and how sharp of a turn it makes.

-This scenario is the most troubling for the US, too.
+This scenario is the most troubling for the US.
 A stronger system in the Gulf of Mexico could make a run at Florida next week.

 Five hurricanes have slammed into the US Gulf Coast this year.